bohanhou14/gaze_gaps/examples/test-63.md

 **Label:**

+***Meta-Llama-3-8B-Instruct-finetuned:***
+  The government argues that Gordin’s actions were “strongly corroborative of the firmness of the actor’s intent to complete the commission of the offense.”
+United States v.
+Martinez, 775 F.2d 31, 35 (2d Cir.1985), quoting United States v.
+Jenkins, 943 F.2d 167, 171 (2d Cir.1991), citing United States v.
+Manley, 543 F.2d 1038, 1042 (2d Cir.1976), cert. denied, 429 U.S. 1043, 97 S.Ct.
+741, 50
+L.Ed.2d 753 (1977), citing United States v.
+Coplon, 185 F.2d 629, 634 (2d Cir.1950), cert. denied,
+342 U.S. 920, 72 S.Ct.
+362, 96 L.Ed.
+688 (1952).
+See United States v. $359,500 in United States
+Currency, 828 F.2d 930, 933 (2d Cir.1987), citing United States v.
+Donahue, 499 F.2d 370, 373 (3d
+Cir.1974).
+The court must consider whether Gordin took a “substantial step” toward the commission of the offense.
+United States v.
+Martinez, 775 F.2d at 35, quoting United States v.
+Jenkins, 943 F.2d at 171.
+The substantial step inquiry is a factual determination.
+United States v.
+Young, 745 F.2d 733, 762 (2d Cir.1984), cert. denied, — U.S. —, 105 S.Ct.
+1842, 85 L.Ed.2d 142 (1985).
+The
+government argues that Gordin’s actions were a substantial step because he had not begun to transport the money, nor was he about to transport it to a point outside the United States, but he had taken the first step in a continuum that would lead to the actual transport out of the United States.
+United States v.
+Martinez, 775 F.2d at 35.
+The court must consider whether Gordin’s actions were “strongly corroborative of the firmness of the actor’s intent to complete the commission of the offense.”
+United States v.
+Martinez, 775 F.2d at 35, quoting United States

+**Label:**

 **citations:** ['943 F.2d 167', '543 F.2d 1038', '775 F.2d 31', '185 F.2d 629', '499 F.2d 370']

 ***short_citations_0:*** 943 F.2d 167